 Steel: 10mm plate for the outer shell.
-I have assumed a price similar to current levels on Earth, given that there is free metallic iron on the Moon but processing costs to steel plate may be higher than on Earth, and a corrosion resistant coating due to contact with water jacket.
+It is assumed to be sourced from M type near earth asteroids where the metal does not need smelting from ore but processing costs to steel plate may be higher than on Earth, and a corrosion resistant coating due to contact with water jacket.
 For the annular cylinder model, I have also assumed steel for the “roof” shell, as it is the cheapest option.
 This needs to be airtight, but otherwise no structural load or radiation protection (it is entirely inside the cylinder) so have assumed 5mm plate (typical hot rolled steel sheet is 2-3mm gauge).
 On average I have assumed $750/ton for steel, 50% higher than a current Earth price.

-Water: a 30cm jacket between outer and inner shells (radiation protection); 25% by weight added to dry soil (typical value for agricultural soil); another 10% for other uses such as ponds and for consumption in industrial uses.
-The cost of $200/ton is high as it needs to be sourced and transported from Mars or Ceres.
+Water: a 30cm jacket between outer and inner shells (radiation protection) another 10% for other uses such as ponds and for consumption in industrial uses.
+The cost of $300/ton is high as part of it probably needs to be sourced and transported from Ceres.
 It may be cheaper processed from asteroid mining, but as previously mentioned the volumes of water available may be rather limited.
 Water turns out to be the biggest cost element.

 Then there is the cost of assembling the habitat.
-Yes, it is in space, not a great environment, but you are assembling fairly simple components (presumably using robots) and filling with soil, then rotating as you build to 1g (with such weight, acceleration would be very slow, but that does not matter).
-A 50% markup on raw material costs should suffice, given that the latter a are fairly high.
+Yes, it is in space, not a great environment, but you are assembling fairly simple components (presumably using robots), then rotating as you build to 1g (with such weight, acceleration would be very slow, but that does not matter).
+A 30% markup on raw material costs should suffice, given that the latter a are fairly high.
 Then I have added 200K per inhabitant to cover installed capital such as housing, living infrastructure, power through solar cells etc. – essentially US value of capital per person less the value of land.

 How much does it cost?